julianmclain/algorithms-mixtape/algorithms_mixtape/counting_inversions/README.md

 ### Output

-The number of inversions of the array.
+The number of inversions in the array.

 ### Description